-Total project costs for flow diversion to a wastewater treatment plant for recycled water use (Alternative G) and potable water use (Alternative H) ranged from \$1,846,800 - \$16,391,800.
-High-cost items included the excavation and placement of the concrete vault (79-82 percent of the total cost).
-Treatment costs were approximately 6 percent of the total cost.
+Total project costs for flow diversion to a wastewater treatment plant for recycled water use (Alternative G) and potable water use (Alternative H) ranged from \$1,914,300 - \$11,732,100.
+High-cost items included the excavation and placement of the concrete vault (76 to 79 percent of the total cost).
+Connection to the sewer and the annual sewer fee were around 1 percent of the total cost, which is much lower than under Alternative F, due to the lower annual volume that would be released to the sewer.
 As discussed above, it was assumed that neither the sewer system nor the treatment plants would require upgrades.

-The cost per volume ranged from 10,000 - 330,700 per ac-ft.
+The cost per volume ranged from 12,700 - 388,600 per ac-ft.
 Of the 5 modeled parcels, all are more expensive than existing water costs.